About the Food Film Festival

-Now in its 10th year, The Food Film Festival is a multi-day, competitive, film festival held each October in NYC.
+Now in its 13th year, The Food Film Festival is a multi-day, competitive, film festival held each October in New York City.
 The Official Selections for this festival have become the benchmark of independent food-filmmaking as an art form.
 Each year, Official Selections are chosen by The Food Film Festival Selection Committee and screened to guests as a part of our gastronomically awe-inspiring events.
-After being judged by a panel of Food and Film industry tastemakers, awards are presented in 7 categories:
+After being judged by a panel of Food and Film industry tastemakers, awards are presented in 8 categories:

 FOOD FILM FEST™ EVENTS

 Throughout the rest of the year, our production team travels the world over to bring the Food Film Fest™ signature experience to new cities.
 These are branded, unique events and, while they feature films once screened in competition, are not competitive festivals themselves.

 No matter where we go, each of our events is curated to highlight a different part of the culinary landscape.
 No two events are the same, and each one invites guests to experience food in a profound and unique way.